We live in the age of busyness. We have never been busier nor so desperate to stay busy and to communicate our busyness.

 The new Chief Financial Officer of a large organisation gave a talk about personal effectiveness as a leader.
 It was a good, inspiring talk with lots of personal tips.
 He promoted a limit of 2 meetings per day.

 I asked him years later if he was able to maintain that.
 He diplomatically explained that his executive assistant worked very hard to make the most efficient use of his time.
 I suspect that was a ‘No’.
 He did say that it was still important to find time to not be in meetings.

 If you are on your way to the 11th meeting of the day, consider how productivity and effectiveness may be declining.
 Reflect on how the least satisfying form of busy is the the busy that feels like you are working hard to achieve no progress.
 Don’t dwell on it too long if the 12th meeting awaits.
 Take some time off being busy to plan how to move from busy to productive.

-Below are some top tips to help.
-Some are mine and some are harvested from my productivity role models who have graciously shared their solutions.
+Below are some tips to help become less busy and more productive.
+Some are mine and some are harvested from role models who have graciously shared their solutions.

 Busy to productive tips

-The good news is that productivity spreads faster than busyness as the majority of people come to work intent on doing a good job.
+The good news is that productivity spreads faster than busyness as most people come to work intent on doing a good job.
 Success is a huge motivator for people.
 The only successful projects I have worked on or with are those that focus on productivity over busyness and busy boasting.